Zwyx/vscode-autoclosetabs/README.md

 The age of the opened tabs is persisted when the workspace is closed, and resumes incrementing when the workspace is reopened.

+## Commands

-The extension also provides the command `Auto Close Tabs: Close as many tabs as possible` which close all tabs except the 5 (by default) most recently used ones, in each group.
+### `Auto Close Tabs: Close as many tabs as possible`

+Close all tabs except the 5 (by default) most recently used ones, in each group.
 (It also doesn't close tabs with changes, pinned tabs, and the active one.)

+### `Auto Close Tabs: List recently closed tabs`

+List the tabs that have been automatically closed since the workspace was opened.
+Use it to adjust the `autoclosetabs.numberOfTabsInGroup` and `autoclosetabs.tabAgeForAutomaticClosing` settings if you find that tabs are closed more/less often than you wish.

-## Extension Settings
+## Settings

 ### `autoclosetabs.activation`